-By having your chimney & fireplace inspected every year, you reduce the risk of a fire, which can be devastating.
+By having your chimney & fireplace inspected and cleaned every year, you reduce the risk of a fire, which can be devastating.
 We offer chimney & fireplace inspections, along with chimney sweeping services.

 Every year, there are over 25,000 chimney fires due to lack of maintenance.
 By having an Annual Chimney Inspection, you reduce your risk of a potential disastrous fire.
 We also perform Chimney Sweep Services in Fargo and the surrounding area.

 Paxton Inspection Services wants your family to be safe while enjoying the winter months beside your fireplace.
 Besides the traditional wood fireplace, gas and wood stoves should also be inspected annually.
 The NFPA, (the National Fire Protection Association) recommends that your chimney be inspected every year.

 Our InterNACHI Certified Inspector looks at all the components that make up a chimney and fireplace.
 He will look at the interior and the exterior, as well as the crown.

 The Firebox is where you put the logs.
 We inspect the condition and look for any defects.

 The hearth is the exterior part that surrounds the fireplace.

 The flue is inspected for cracks, build up of creosote, and any damage.

 We look at the structure for any signs of damage, failing mortar, poor mortar joints, cracks, settling, improper height, as well as the chimney crown.

 Our Inspector initially performs a Level I inspection.
 Upon inspecting if cause is found, he may perform a Level 2 inspection, which involves using a camera scope.